CairoCanadianCoder/Payroll-budgeter-/README.md

 # Payroll-budgeter-
-Plug in your pay roll, select your priorities, savings goals, location, groceries and have a custom budget plan laid out for you.
+Plug in your pay roll, select your priorities, savings goals, location, groceries, rent/mortgage, car payments, bills and have a custom budget plan laid out for you.